Bome Kumari Budha Magar – Nepal’s Indigenous Rights Pioneer

 First Magar woman in Nepal’s Parliament, educator, and advocate for women’s empowerment.

-About Bome Kumari Budha Magar
+About Bom Kumari Budha Magar

-Educator • Indigenous Rights Activist • Cultural Pioneer
+Educator • Indigenous

 Bome Kumari Budha Magar is a Nepalese educator, author, and indigenous rights activist whose life story embodies resilience, education, and cultural pride.
 Born in 1956 in Korchabang village, Rolpa District, she grew up in a remote Magar community where girls’ education was rarely encouraged.